danos/dpdk/doc/guides/nics/mlx5.rst

   enabled (``rxq_cqe_comp_en``) at the same time, RSS hash result is not fully supported.
 Some Rx packets may not have PKT_RX_RSS_HASH.

+- IPv6 Multicast messages are not supported on VM, while promiscuous mode and allmulticast mode are both set to off.
+  To receive IPv6 Multicast messages on VM, explicitly set the relevant MAC address using rte_eth_dev_mac_addr_add() API.

 Statistics
 ----------